 A whole series of stories about Intellectual Property.
 First, an interesting story in the Globe and Mail.
-The Globe and Mail: How copyright could be killing culture.
+The Globe and Mail: How copyright could be killing culture(link is external).
 Unfortunately, this one is no longer freely available, but it argues that the way television programs have been locked up in copyright is stifling the development of culture, citing a PBS documentary that can no longer be shown due to the copyright on some of its footage.

 Add new comment